-Arbitral awards, as well as settlements made in arbitration proceedings in countries which are not a party to the Convention, are recognised and/or enforced in accordance with the CPC.
+Arbitral awards, as well as settlements made in arbitration proceedings in countries that are not a party to the Convention, are recognised and/or enforced in accordance with the CPC.
 A proper application must be filed along with mandatory attachments.
 As a rule of thumb, the foreign arbitral award will have to be recognised by the Polish court and once this takes place, the award can be enforced by the relevant enforcement officer/bailiff just like any Polish judgment.
+The court fee for the application to have a foreign (e.g., UK) arbitral award recognised/enforced in Poland is remote (currently approximately USD 90) and so is the enforcement officer's advance fee for the subsequent enforcement of the award.